MAS222 Differential Equations

 |Aims||Outcomes||Teaching Methods||Assessment||Full Syllabus|

-The module aims at developing a core set of advanced mathematical techniques essential to the study of applied mathematics.
-Topics include the qualitative analysis of ordinary differential equations, solutions of second order linear ordinary differential equations with variable coefficients, first order and second order partial differential equations, the method of characteristics and the method of separation of variables.
+Differential equations arise in many areas within the physical, natural, and social sciences.
+They can be used to model a whole host of phenomena, from sub-atomic particles to competing animal species, fluid flow to stock markets.
+This module develops a core set of advanced mathematical techniques essential to the study of applied differential equations.
+Topics include the qualitative analysis of ordinary differential equations, the solution of second order linear ordinary differential equations with variable coefficients, first and second order partial differential equations, the method of characteristics and the method of separation of variables.

 Prerequisites: MAS110 (Mathematics Core I); MAS111 (Mathematics Core II)

 Corequisites: MAS211 (Advanced Calculus and Linear Algebra)